strigo/strigo-rest-docs/content/workspaces.md

 # Event Workspaces

-Workspaces are the technical entities which represent students in an event.
+Workspaces are the technical entities which represent learners in an event.

-A workspace contains some information about student activities and state.
+A workspace contains some information about learner activities and state.

 ## The Workspace Resource